Grand Trunk Western 5629: Scrapping and aftermath

 In 1979, the roundhouse was scheduled for demolition, and Jensen moved No. 5629 towards the middle of the freight yard.
 In March 1980, RI was liquidated, and ownership of the Burr Oak yard was transferred to Metra Commuter Rail, who made plans to construct a new facility on the property.
-After Metra acquired the property, Jensen never paid rent to what was owed for storing his No. 5629 locomotive.
-After redevelopment plans were finalized, Metra requested Jensen to remove No. 5629 from the yard to the nearby Iowa Interstate Railroad (IAIS), but they would not provide IAIS' assistance in getting the locomotive there.
-When Jensen inspected No. 5629 to be moved, he discovered that it was vandalized and landlocked during its time in Blue Island.
+When Metra acquired the property, Jensen never paid rent to what was owed for storing his No. 5629 locomotive.
+After redevelopment plans were finalized, Metra requested Jensen to remove No. 5629 from the yard.
+When Jensen inspected No. 5629 to be moved, he discovered that it was vandalized with the track in front of the locomotive already removed, leaving it landlocked.
 This discovery made Jensen believe that if he did not do anything to move his locomotive, he could eventually allow Metra to scrap it, file a suit against them, and gain a million dollars in a similar manner as to what he did to C&WI for illegally scrapping CB&Q No. 5632 back in 1972.

 Upon hearing No. 5629's vandalized condition, Metra offered to help Jensen, but he declined and became uncooperative as he removed several moving parts off the locomotive, including the axle bearings.
-By late 1985, Metra, infuriated with Jensen's negligence and lack of cooperation, filed a lawsuit against him, in an attempt to have No. 5629 removed intact, but the ruling was that if Jensen could not cooperate, Metra would be allowed to dismantle the locomotive as the only alternative decision.
+By late 1985, Metra, infuriated with Jensen's negligence and lack of cooperation, filed a lawsuit against him, in an attempt to have No. 5629 removed intact.
+But the ruling was that if Jensen could not cooperate, Metra would be allowed to dismantle the locomotive as the only alternative decision.
 Upon hearing Metra's reluctance to scrap No. 5629, several preservation groups, including the Illinois Railway Museum and the Mid-Continent Railway Museum, offered to purchase the locomotive for $15,000 from Jensen, and Metra supported them, but Jensen declined their offers.
 At that point, Metra requested permission from the court to seize ownership of No. 5629, so they could sell or donate it to someone who would be able to remove it, but the court declined; Metra only received removal rights to regain use of their property, and they were not allowed to claim ownership of the locomotive since it was still owned by Jensen.